-See the NZQA website for any Covid-19 adjustments to entry requirements for 2023.
+See the NZQA website for any Covid-19 adjustments to entry requirements for 2024.

-Please note: If you already have a diploma in Quantity Surveying or Construction Management, you could get credit recognition toward the third year of this degree and study part-time to complete it alongside your employment from anywhere in New Zealand.
-The remaining degree courses can be studied through a combination of online learning and by attending contact courses in Dunedin over a two-to-three year duration.
+Please note: If you already have a diploma in Quantity Surveying or Construction Management, you could get credit recognition toward the third year of this degree and study parttime to complete it alongside your employment from anywhere in New Zealand.
+The remaining degree courses can be studied through a combination of online learning and by attending contact courses in Dunedin over a 2-3 year duration.
 For Site Management, it's recommended that you first complete the New Zealand Diploma in Construction (Construction Management) part-time as this provides advance standing entry to the third-year of the Site Management degree.